David Grace (basketball): 2022: Return to Head Coaching

 In 2022 Grace accepted the position of Head Coach at legendary athletic powerhouse Centennial High School in Peoria, AZ.
 At 18-10 and ranked the #5 seed in their 5A division Grace led his squad back to the Final Four in the state playoffs.
 It is Grace's most recent trip to the State Final Four since his Phoenix South Mountain team won the 5A state championship in 2006.
 Centennial lost by one point to #1 seed Campo Verde in an away game to finish the season.

-In the seventeen years between AZ HS Final Fours he served as a high D1 level Assistant Coach and Associate Head Coach in the Big Sky, WCC, Pac 12, and the SEC athletic conferences.
+In the seventeen years between AZ HS Final Fours he served as a D1 level Assistant Coach and Associate head coach in the Big Sky, WCC, Pac 12, and the SEC athletic conferences.
 He co-led those teams to multiple NCAA and CBI tournaments, winning a Pac 12 Championship, and reaching as high as a #2 national ranking for the UCLA Bruins behind current NBA star Lonzo Ball.